An eager teenage Spider-Man swings into Marvel's 'Homecoming'

 Unlike previous films where Spider-Man was the lone superhero, "Homecoming" has the web-slinging crime fighter battling alongside Marvel characters Iron Man and Captain America.

-Usual scenes explaining Spider-Man's origins - the death of his Uncle Ben and being bitten by a poisonous spider - are notably absent.
+Usual scenes explaining Spider-Man's origins - the death of his Uncle Ben and being bitten by a radioactive spider - are notably absent.

 "We've seen that origin story before," Watts told Reuters.
 "Here's Spider-Man, he's a kid, let's take him on an adventure ... it's all part of trying to show people something new."